Joe Polisena: Rhode Island Senate

-He served a total of twelve years in the Rhode Island Senate, from 1993 to 1999 and from 2001 to 2007.
+Polisena served a total of twelve years in the Rhode Island Senate, from 1993 to 1999 and from 2001 to 2007.
 He served as Deputy Majority Leader.
 He served on a state commission studying improvements to the state fire code following a fatal 2003 fire, and he sponsored a 2005 bill to clarify and strengthen the state's fire code.

 Mayor of Johnston

-Polisena serves on the Rhode Island Municipal Pension Board along with Mayor Angel Taveras of Providence.
+Polisena served on a panel that studied Rhode Island's municipal pension system as one of the three required municipal officials, along with then-Mayor Angel Taveras of Providence and twelve other individuals.
 He has been an outspoken proponent of pension reform throughout the state.
 He has proposed a plan to freeze cost of living adjustments (COLAs) in retirees' pensions.
-Polisena has also been a strong supporter of Governor Lincoln Chafee's Municipal Relief Package for the cities and towns of Rhode Island.
-Polisena is not seeking reelection in 2022, and he endorsed his son, Town Council Vice President Joseph Polisena Jr.
+Polisena was a strong supporter of Governor Lincoln Chafee's Municipal Relief Package for the cities and towns of Rhode Island.
+Polisena did not seek reelection in 2022, and he endorsed his son, Town Council Vice President Joseph Polisena Jr., who went on to win the general election.
+Polisena Jr. served as Polisena's 2012 campaign manager.

 Personal life

 He is married to Lucille "Lucy" Polisena.
-His son, Joseph Polisena, Jr., is Polisena's campaign manager.
+He was succeeded by his son, Joseph Polisena Jr., as mayor of Johnston in 2023.